GpxFeed/campgrounds/README.md

 ![alt text](./cruiser.png?raw=true "Cruiser")

-If you find data are invalid or missing, please deal with OSM.
+Elevation data missing in OSM were added by the [NASA Shuttle Radar Topography Mission](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission) as public release version, if available there.

-Elevation data missing in OSM were added by the NASA Shuttle Radar Topography Mission as public release version, if available there.
+If you find data are invalid or missing, please deal with OSM - for getting a clean next issue.

 # Other GPX camping site poi sources